wormhole-foundation/trustless-generic-relayer/WHITEPAPER.md

 struct MinimalRelayerParamsExample {
   // All payloads should be versioned
 	Version uint8
-  // Limit the gas amount forwarded to wormholeReceiver()
+  // Limit the gas amount forwarded to receiveWormholeMessages()
 	DeliveryGasAmount uint32
 }

 struct RelayerParamsExample {
   // All payloads should be versioned
 	Version uint8
-  // Limit the gas amount forwarded to wormholeReceiver()
+  // Limit the gas amount forwarded to receiveWormholeMessages()
 	DeliveryGasAmount uint32
   // Limit the max batch size that was paid for -> fail delivery if batch is too big
 	MaxVAAsInBatch bytes32